-Entry requirements to the college
+Entry requirements to the College

 Minimum entry requirements for the new Class III (Fishing) courses are schoolleaving certificates, obtained after 12 years of schooling.
+For the engineering courses a good background in physics is required and some

-- For the engineering courses a good background in physics is required and some tertiary training recommended.
-It should be noted that in the early 1990s incoming students for the merchant courses required a tertiary diploma in engineering for the engineering courses or A-level passes in mathematics and a science subject and indeed some entered with B.Sc. degrees with majors in mathematics and physics. - The nautical courses (fishing) require either a Certificate in Fisheries Management, a certificate from the short course for able-bodied seamen (ABcourse) with twelve months at sea or other tertiary training with an emphasis on mathematics or science.
+For the engineering courses a good background in physics is required and some tertiary training recommended.
+It should be noted that in the early 1990s incoming students for the merchant courses required a tertiary diploma in engineering for the engineering courses or A-level passes in mathematics and a science subject and indeed some entered with B.Sc. degrees with majors in mathematics and physics.
+The nautical courses (fishing) require either a Certificate in Fisheries Management, a certificate from the short course for able-bodied seamen (AB-course) with twelve months at sea or other tertiary training with an emphasis on mathematics or science.